 Hi there!
 This is me.

 In full concentration and in creation of new artwork.
 I was born and raised in Antwerpen, Belgium.
-For more than 6 years now, I’m living and working in Zürich with my family, Switzerland.
+For more than 5 years now, I’m living and working in Zürich, Switzerland.

 Grüezi Wohl!
 Das bin ich.

 In voller Konzentration an einem neuen Kunstwerk am arbeiten.
 Ich bin geboren und aufgewachsen in Antwerpen, Belgien.
-Seit mehr als 5 Jahren lebe und arbeite meine Familie und ich in Zürich, Schweiz.
+Seit mehr als 5 Jahren lebe und arbeite ich in Zürich, Schweiz.

 Why do I make art?

 The urge to create drives me to make art.
 For me, creating art coincides with pursuing your dreams, slowing down, connecting with the essence of life.
 Art is connected closely with “freedom”.
 Freedom in many perspectives:

 Making art is what I love.
 By making good art, I make my living.
 Not just ‘just a living’, “my” living.
 Art is a way to feel totally free.
 It permits me to become a child again.
 A child with a heart that jumps for joy and sparkling eyes.
 Our quest for freedom lies in there, in your childhood.
 For you, the meaning of freedom can be different.
 Hence, there are as many meanings of freedom as there are persons on this earth.
 Art is my guide.
 It gives me focus, it structures my life, it influences all my activities and it permits me to become the best version of myself in the surrounding of those I love.
 Art confirms my feeling of self-respect and enhances my respect for other human beings, for nature and for this planet.